 As one of the largest humanitarian actors, IOM actively engages at all levels of the IASC structure.
 IOM’s humanitarian crisis response is built on the standards and principles agreed by the IASC, and the Organization contributes actively to setting these standards that guide the entire formal humanitarian sector.

 Through its consistent and active participation in the IASC, IOM ensures that its humanitarian crisis response is part of a coordinated and harmonized response, strengthening effective and principled action.

-IASC Strategic Priorities (2019-2021) focus on: operational response, accountability and inclusion, collective advocacy, humanitarian-development collaboration and humanitarian financing.
+IASC Strategic Priorities (2022-2023) focus on the collective strengthening of operational response, accountability and inclusion, collective advocacy, humanitarian-development collaboration and its linkages to peace, and humanitarian financing.